evlog/mqtt_sensor_network/README.md

 In this project we created a small scale network application combining different hw devices on the same software core.
 Our alert-based sensor system utilizes the MQTT protocol with TLS encryption to share data between three network nodes a) An ESP8266 b) a Raspberry Pi c) a PC Server.
 We focus on the formalization of the protocol’s basic elements by strictly defining the topic/message scheme.
 On this repository we include the software used for the nodes as well as other necessary files for each platform.
-We also define the settings for every node using XML configuration files based on a [XML schema](https://github.com/evlog/mqtt_sensor_network/blob/master/server/xml/node_config_schema.xsd).

 Repository content
 --------